 GM also has other brands like dealer groups, individual dealers, financing and branded ‘original’ parts.
-The dealer has any number of other brands, which may include service, individual sales staff, an icon representative (like KFC has the new cadre of "Colonels"), and others.
+The dealer has any number of other brands, which may include service, individual sales staff, an icon representative (like KFC has the Colonel), and others.
 Add in all the OTHER automakers, and it’s easy to see how a strategy to manage all these brands is critical.

 In radio, most brand managers deal with more than one station -- often in more than one market.

 While each station brand should have an overall “Marketing Model”, so should the various subordinate brands like personalities, benchmark features, major on-air promotions, event marketing and online platforms.